superfaceai/cli/README.md

 Motivation behind Superface is nicely described in this [video](https://www.youtube.com/watch?v=BCvq3NXFb94) from APIdays conference.

-You can get more information at https://superface.ai.
+You can get more information at https://superface.ai and https://developer.superface.dev.

 ## Install